guardian/interactive-atom-thrasher-template/README.md

  * [Homebrew](https://brew.sh/)

 ## Installation
- Install project dependencies with<br>
+ Install project dependencies with

 ```
 npm install
 ```

-and this script (which may take some time to run depending on how long it takes Homebrew to update)<br>
+and this script (which may take some time to run depending on how long it takes Homebrew to update)

  ```
  ./setup-certs.sh
  ```